Lynilia/authelia/docs/content/configuration/prologue/migration.md

 {{< callout context="note" title="Note" icon="outline/info-circle" >}}
 You can't define secrets for providers that you are not using.
-For example if you're using the [filesystem notifier](../notifications/introduction.md) you must ensure that the `AUTHELIA_NOTIFIER_SMTP_PASSWORD_FILE` environment variable or other environment variables set.
+For example if you're using the [filesystem notifier](../notifications/introduction.md) you must ensure that the `AUTHELIA_NOTIFIER_SMTP_PASSWORD_FILE` environment variable or other environment variables are not set.
 This also applies to other providers like [storage](../storage/introduction.md) and [authentication backend](../first-factor/introduction.md).
 {{< /callout >}}